tangram-js/json-editor/README.md

 # json-editor

-> A schema awareable JSON editor.
+> A schema-aware JSON editor.
 > Develop with Vue.js 2.

 ## Install